Science Networking Online

 May 20, 2026 -- Wednesday at 2 pm PT / 4 pm CT / 5 pm ET

-we have settled on the 3rd Wednesday of each month in the afternoon.
-We'll reconsider in May 2026.
-Let us know your preferred day and time by filling out this Google Form
+We have settled on the 3rd Wednesday afternoon of each month for now.
+We'll reconsider in June 2026.
+Not a good time for you?
+Let us know the day sand times you prefer by filling out this Google Form

 Register for Science Networking Online